cdaher78/gpsd-influx/README.md

 # Requirements
 * A serial GPS
-* A dedicated computer to run the daemon on (I use a Raspberry Pi B)
+* A dedicated computer to run the daemon on (using a Raspberry Pi 4B)
 * gpsd (http://www.catb.org/gpsd/)
 * InfluxDB (https://www.influxdata.com/)
 * Python